gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-on-docker/further-customization.md

 ### Using with Docker images

-To use JDBC with Docker images, add the following environment variables to the commands used to start the gateway and the management API.
+To use JDBC with Docker images, add the following environment variables to the commands used to start the Gateway and the management API.

 ```sh
   --env gravitee_management_type=jdbc \